 The eNodeB includes the ECGI and TAI in the indication sent to the MME.
+The eNodeB also includes the PSCell ID if Dual Connectivity is active for the UE in the RAN.

 If the PLMN has configured secondary RAT reporting and the eNodeB has Secondary RAT usage data to report, the Secondary RAT usage data is included.